-DIY and gardening can cut heart attack, stroke risk by 30 percent and prolong life in 60+ age groupOctober 28th, 2013 in Health /
+DIY and gardening can cut heart attack, stroke risk by 30 percent and prolong life in 60+ age groupOctober 28, 2013 in Medicine & Health / Health

 A spot of DIY or gardening can cut the risk of a heart attack/stroke and prolong life by as much as 30 per cent among the 60+ age group, indicates research published online in the British Journal of Sports Medicine.